Chris Volpe

 Christopher Robert Volpe (August 29, 1980 – June 29, 2021) was an American songwriter and folk musician.
 Starting in 2006, he won more than twenty international songwriting awards including an Independent Music Award for Best Folk Album.

 Education

 After graduating from high school, Volpe attended Kent State University where he studied philosophy and mass media.
 Upon earning a bachelor's degree and busking in Europe for six months, he moved to Washington, D.C. and then New York City, where he spent a year honing his songwriting in the New York City Subway and in clubs such as the Sidewalk Cafe, before again relocating to the San Francisco Bay Area.
-In 2007 Volpe moved to Nashville, and the he moved back to his hometown of Cleveland in 2010.
+In 2007 Volpe moved to Nashville, and then he moved back to his hometown of Cleveland in 2010.